alanf/SimpleTodo/README.md

 The adapter design pattern is an intermediary API to bridge user-created objects into a form that can be easily displayed in a `ListView`.
 The `ArrayAdapter` uses the indices of the array to represent each row, so the object at index `0` corresponds to the first list item that is displayed.

-`getView()` is invoked when a new section of the `ListView` is going to be displayed. `convertView` is an existing view that can be reconfigured with the new data, which saves memory, since only a few views need to be stored and re-used in memory, and time is saved as well, since continually creating and tearing down view objects is slow.
+`getView()` is invoked when a new section of the `ListView` is going to be displayed. `convertView` is an existing (recycled) view that can be configured with the different data, which saves memory, since only a few views need to be stored and re-used in memory, and saves time, since continually creating and tearing down view objects is slow.

 ## Notes